bojinovic/erc20-swap/README.md

 #### Notes:

-- In the real scenario, the `UniswapV3Swapper` would be compiled using the same solc version as UniswapV3 (0.7.6).
+- In the real scenario, the `UniswapV3Swapper` would be compiled using the same version as UniswapV3 (0.7.6).